Luil0/NFL_stats/README.md

 # NFL Stats Project

 ## Introduction
-This projeect is a python based web scraping project that extracts data for an nfl team from https://www.pro-football-reference.com/ and uses the data for analysis.
+This project is a python based web scraping project that extracts data for an nfl team from https://www.pro-football-reference.com/ and uses the data for analysis.

 ## overview
 In this project python is used to scrape through the html in the NFL teams page and extract specific details to compile into a structured formant.
 The information that is retrieved is used to explore the variables, create graphs, and analyze the NFL team's data.